EXETER NOVEL PRIZE 2025

 8. Entrants must be over 18 years of age.

-9. Entry must be made electronically and the fee paid via Paypal.
+9. Entry must be made electronically and the fee paid via the website.
 The prize monies will be awarded via Paypal.
-The receipt issued by Paypal on payment of the entry fee is your receipt of entry.
-All Paypal receipts are matched with submissions and if we receive one without the other we will contact you.
+The receipt issued by squarespace/paypal on payment of the entry fee is your receipt of entry.
+All receipts are matched with submissions and if we receive one without the other we will contact you.
 See How to Enter below.
-If you do not already have a Paypal account, please visit www.paypal.com for details.

 10. Literary agent, Hellie Ogden from WME Agency will be the final judge.
 Although the organisers hope the winning entrant will achieve publication, no guarantee of agent representation or publication can be given.